-Why joining a humanitarian photography workshop could be the start of an inspiring career
+Why a humanitarian photography workshop could jumpstart your career

 Visual imagery has the power to reach people, stir emotion, and inspire action.
 Photography has the potential to make a positive impact and can be used for raising awareness, supporting non-profits and getting people to engage with important topics.
 If you’re interested in using your photography for these purposes, humanitarian photography might be the ideal field for you to explore.
 In this blog, we’re highlighting a variety of elements of humanitarian photography; what is it, how to become a humanitarian photographer, and potential workshops and projects you can be involved in.
 Transform your travel and photography practise into a unique impactful one by exploring the potential of this photography field!